Connect with RDP

 Remote Desktop Protocol (RDP) allows you to connect to and manage your Windows Virtual Machine (VM) from a remote location.

-This guide walks you through accessing your Windows VM using RDP by retrieving the username and password from the Instance Overview page.
+This guide walks you through accessing your Windows VM using RDP by retrieving the username and password from the Instance Overview page, ensuring the password is set from the console, and enabling RDP access through Cloud Portal and the Windows Firewall.

 Access the Instance Overview